RobertBurrellDonkin/kata-manycore-threadsandthreads/README.md

 Exercise One
 ------------

-Take a look at the code in `ExerciseOneAppAMinimalCache`
+Take a look at the code in [`ExerciseOneAppAMinimalCache`](blob/master/src/main/java/name/robertburrelldonkin/kata/manycore/threadsandthreads/ExerciseOneAppAMinimalCache.java) (in `name.robertburrelldonkin.kata.manycore.threadsandthreads`)

 1. Take a look at `Cache` and `CacheClient`.
 What behaviour would you expect when you run the client using: